Self-managed social centres in Italy: Naples

 CSOA Officina 99 in Gianturco, Naples, was first occupied in December 1990, but quickly evicted.
 It was then reoccupied in May 1991 by 500 people.
 The people were from different groups such as homeless and migrant, of all ages.
 The occupation built upon a previous occupation in 1986, which had lasted six months.
 Officina refuses any form of legalization and is critical of centres such as Leoncavallo, which have chosen to legalize.

 As of 1999, other social centres in Naples included Lo Ska (Laboratorio Occupato di Sperimentazione e Kultura Antagonista) and DAMM (Diego Armando Maradona Montesanto).
+Around 2012, a social centre called Mezzocannone Occupato was formed.
 The Power to the People political party formed in 2017 as a left-wing coalition that included some social centres, such as the Neapolitan "Je so' pazzo" Ex OPG ("I am crazy" Ex Asylum) social centre.

 Rome

 The first social centre in Rome was Hai Visto Quinto, created in 1985.
 Others in this time were Alice nella città, Blitz, Break Out, Ricomincio dal Faro, Intifada, and Zona Rischio.
 As of 2014, Rome had many social centre projects, including Acrobax, Angelomai Altrove, Cinema America Occupato, Nuovo Cinema Palazzo, and Teatro Valle Occupato.

 Metropoliz is a refugee squat occupied in 2009 that took the unusual step of opening a contemporary art gallery in 2012 as a means for the artists to support the squatters.
 CSOA Forte Prenestino is an old fort in Rome which was squatted on 1 May 1986.
 It is a huge site which hosts a range of projects.

 CSOA Corto Circuito was a long-running social centre.
 It was squatted in 1990 and evicted in 2016.
 Over its lifetime, it experienced two fires, one in 1991 in which a 21-year-old activist, Auro Bruni, lost his life, and one in 2012 which destroyed one of the buildings of the centre.
 The squatters therefore rebuilt the structure, using permaculture principles.
 They did not get the correct permits and the authorities used this as a reason to evict.
 The eviction operation sealed off the neighbourhood and featured 200 police agents and carabinieri, 50 municipal police, and 3 fire brigade teams.